MultiverseLearningProducts/swe/src/mod1/wk1/day2.md

 You can address a single track resource.
 However we are not capturing the relationship between this resource and the album resource that it belongs to.
 Often you will need to redirect back to a route that requires you to identify which album the track belongs to.
 The nested RESTful pattern helps you to do this cleanly in your controllers.
 REST is just a convention or as Roy Thomas Fielding put it 'connector semantics'.

-### OpenAPI
+### Documentation

 You will often find yourself consuming 3rd party APIs.
 Consider these 2 RESTful fundamentals; verbs and paths.
 We can expect to see these 2 things in most RESTful APIs.
-How quickly and easily it is to intergrate with 3rd party APIs is largely down to the quality of the documentation.
+How quickly and easily it is to integrate with 3rd party APIs is largely down to the quality of their documentation.
 Often documentation is generated from the API code itself.
 This is a popular way to document APIs.
 Have a look at the 4 examples of online generated API documentation below:

 * [Github](https://docs.github.com/en/free-pro-team@latest/rest/reference/repos)
 * [Dropbox](https://www.dropbox.com/developers/documentation/http/documentation#sharing-list_folders)